doriantaylor/rb-xml-mixup/README.md

-Granted it's a lot nicer to do this sort of thing in Ruby, but at the end of the day, the thing generating the XML is a nested list of method calls---_not_ a declarative data structure.
+Granted it's a lot nicer to do this sort of thing in Ruby, but at the end of the day, the thing generating the XML is a nested list of method calls — _not_ a declarative data structure.

 ### Document has to be generated all in one shot

-It's not super-easy to generate a piece of the target document and then go back and generate some more (although {Nokogiri::XML::Builder.with} is a nice start).
+It's not super-easy to generate a piece of the target document and then go back and generate some more (although `Nokogiri::XML::Builder.with` is a nice start).
 This plus the last point leads to all sorts of cockamamy constructs which are almost as life-sucking as writing raw DOM routines.

 ### Hard to do surgery on existing documents

-This comes up a lot: you have an existing document and you want to add even just a single node to it---say, in between two nodes just for fun.
+This comes up a lot: you have an existing document and you want to add even just a single node to it — say, in between two nodes just for fun.
 Good luck with that.

 ### Enter `XML::Mixup`